Linda L. Tedford

 Artistic Director, Founder and Conductor

-Linda L. Tedford is the Artistic Director, Founder and Conductor of the award-winning Susquehanna Chorale, established in 1981.
-She is responsible for the creation of the Chorale’s Educational Outreach Program, which reaches hundreds of local student singers annually.
-Ms. Tedford recently retired from her position as Director of Choral Activities at Messiah College, where she taught conducting and conducted the Concert Choir, Chamber Singers, and Choral Arts Society.
-She was recently awarded Emeritus status by the college in recognition of her exemplary service.
+Linda L. Tedford is the Artistic Director, Founder, and Conductor of the award-winning Susquehanna Chorale, established in 1981.
+She is responsible for the creation of the Chorale's Educational Outreach program, which reaches hundreds of local student singers annually.
+Ms. Tedford is Professor Emeritus at Messiah College in Grantham, PA, where she taught conducting and conducted the Concert Choir, the Chamber Singers, the Men’s Ensemble, and the Messiah College Choral Arts Society.
 Choirs under her leadership have performed at regional and state conventions of the American Choral Directors Association (ACDA) and the Pennsylvania Music Educators Association (PMEA); for the Legislature and Governor of Pennsylvania; and in several European venues.
-Her work is featured on over 16 professionally-produced CDs, and her choirs appear regularly with the Harrisburg Symphony Orchestra.
+Her work is featured on over 16 professionally produced CDs, and her choirs appear regularly with the Harrisburg Symphony Orchestra.

-In 1994 Ms. Tedford and the Susquehanna Chorale received Chorus America’s highest lifetime award, The Margaret Hillis Achievement Award for Choral Excellence.
-Ms. Tedford is the 2011 recipient of ACDA-PA’s Elaine Brown Award for Choral Excellence for outstanding lifelong work in the choral art.
-In 2013 she received Theatre Harrisburg’s Award for Distinguished Service to the Arts in the Capital Region.
+In 1994, Ms. Tedford and the Susquehanna Chorale received Chorus America's highest lifetime award, The Margaret Hillis Achievement Award for Choral Excellence, and in 2020 it tied for second place in the American Prize competition.
+Ms. Tedford is the 2011 recipient of ACDA-PA's Elaine Brown Award for Choral Excellence for outstanding lifelong work in the choral art.
+In 2013, she received Theatre Harrisburg's Award for Distinguished Service to the Arts in the Capital Region.